MathewHDYT/OneShare/_docs/notes/cybersecurity/packet_analysis.md

 **COMMAND** | **DESCRIPTION** |
 ----------- | --------------- |
 `ip.addr == 172.21.2.116` | Looking for all packets that have been sent or received by the given `IP` address |
-`http` | Showing all packets that were sent with a specifc protocol |
+`http` | Showing all packets that were sent with a specific protocol |
-`http contains google.com` | Showing all packets that were sent with a specific protocol to a sepcific domain |
+`http contains google.com` | Showing all packets that were sent with a specific protocol to a specific domain |
 `tcp.port = 3389` | Showing all packets that were sent with a specific port |
-`not tcp.port = 3389` | Filters out all the given items that were sent with a specifc port |
+`not tcp.port = 3389` | Filters out all the given items that were sent with a specific port |
 `http.request.metod == GET` | Showing all `HTTP` protocol packets with the given request |
 `udp.port == 53 or dns` | Showing all packets that were sent with `DNS` (alternatively `tcp.port == 53` might work too, per default tough `DNS` used `UDP`) |
 `tcp.port == 21 or ftp` | Showing all packets that were sent with `FTP` |